Build Your Medical or Dental Clinic Without Becoming a Project Manager

 With a clinic project, that means:

 The goal is not just to build a clinic.
-The goal is to help you make a smart clinic decision before committing to construction.
+The goal is to make sure you are not paying construction prices to fix planning mistakes.

 Why clinic projects carry more risk than a typical office renovation